irods-contrib/irods_tools_lustre/README.md

 - mdtname - the name of the MDT in Lustre.
 - lustre_root_path - the local mount point into Lustre
-- register_path - the path in iRODS where Lustre files will be registered
-- resource_name - the resource in iRODS
+- irods_resource_name - the resource in iRODS
 - resource_id
 - log_level - one of LOG_FATAL, LOG_ERR, LOG_WARN, LOG_INFO, LOG_DBG
 - irods_api_update_type - one of:
     - direct - iRODS plugin uses direct DB access for all changes
     - policy - iRODS plugin uses the iRODS API's for all changes
+- register_map - an array of lustre_path to irods_path mappings
+- thread_{n}_connection_paramters - irods_host and irods_port that thread n connects to.
+If this is not defined the local iRODS environment (iinit) is used.

 # Running the LCAPD daemon and running the connector.